 - What landscaping surrounds the home and provides shading

 - Window support and treatments to keep the sun out, such has curtains, shades, and blinds.

 - The condition and scale of the ductwork

 - The Benefits of an HVAC Load Calculation

 An appropriate HVAC load calculation will assist you in getting the right size system for maximum comfort and efficiency.
 The right size system will also help you minimize energy usage by not excessively heating or cooling your home, which thereby reduces your utility bills.
 An HVAC load calculation can also help troubleshoot larger issues with regards to heating and cooling your home that might need to be solved prior to the HVAC system being installed, such as a broken thermostat or ductwork repairs.

-To get an accurate load calculation and best system recommendations, contact Vision Mechanical.
+To get an accurate load calculation and best system recommendations, contact Vision Plumbing Heating Cooling.
 When you’re ready to buy and install a new HVAC system, we have the properly sized carrier systems that suit your need.